 In short, the experiences citizens have as commuters and voters suggest that no matter how many lanes one builds to widen a highway or how many polls and voting machines are available, in some instances, a confluence of expected and unexpected man made circumstances will increase the number of vehicles in a lane and the number of voters in a line.
 That is to say, in the end, in any major city, gridlock at polling locations during the conduct of a major Election may simply be a consequence of many citizens choosing to vote at the same time and at the same place when the voter traffic is at its heaviest.

 [Hector de León has spent his professional life devoted to increasing voter participation.
 He spent 15 years working via community organizations to increase Latino empowerment by helping thousands of Legal Permanent Residents obtain US citizenship and incorporate them into the electoral process; As an employee of Harris County, Hector helped establish the County’s Language Assistance Program spending 15 years leading the effort to provide minorities covered by the Voting Rights Act the information and assistance needed to access the voting process.
-Hector served as an Elections Officials in Harris County, TX from 2004-2020.]
+Hector served as an Elections Officials in Harris County, TX since 2004.]